 One of the highlights of living in Portugal is the food.
-Portuguese cuisine is a mixture of Mediterranean, Atlantic, African, Asian and Brazilian cuisine.
+Portuguese cuisine combines Mediterranean, Atlantic, African, Asian, and Brazilian cuisine.
 Its history has contributed a lot to its culture and cuisine.

 Portuguese cuisine is best represented by the dish Cozido à Portuguesa.
 This delicacy is a delicious stew of greens, potatoes, beans, turnips, carrots, sausages, meat, and rice.